 There's a slight sweet starchiness to the food, which adds a bit of heft to jicama, making it feel more filling, though it's still light enough to eat a whole root in one sitting.
 Jicama has a pleasant crunch and an almost nutty flavor, similar to a fresh water chestnut.

 Most of the time jicama is eaten raw, with or without a marinade, making it an easy addition to all sorts of dishes.
 Cut into small chunks or shred and try jicama out in slaws, chili, or salads.

 Where to Buy Jicama

 Even though jicama mainly makes an appearance in Latin American cuisines, you can find this food in the produce section of most grocery stores and in specialty markets all year long.
-Because it has a long growing cycle and only thrives in warm climates, you probably won't see it locally produced.

 Nutrition and Benefits

 One of the best things about jicama comes in the form of a prebiotic called inulin, which is touted for its ability to help with gut health.
 Jicama is also rich in fiber and potassium, along with vitamins C and A. It's naturally low in calories, but since it's starchy with a pleasing snap, it makes a great, low-carb substitute for chips or other snack foods.